 Trade financing is not like other conventional financing or credit platforms.
 Traditional financing will manage solvency or liquidity, but trade financing does not necessarily look at a buyer’s lack of funds or lack of liquidity.
 Instead, trade finance is for the protection against international trade’s risks, such as currency fluctuations, political instability, issues of non-payment, or the creditworthiness of one of the parties involved.

 - Banks can give lending lines of credit for both importers and exporters.

 - Letters of credit can reduce the risk associated with global trade because the bank of the buyer will guarantee the payment to the seller for the shipment of the goods.
-Nevertheless, the buyer is also protected because the payment will not be made unless the terms in the letter of credit are satisfied.
+Nevertheless, there is a protection in the part of the buyer.
+It is because there will be not payment unless re is satisfaction in the terms in the letter of credit.

 - Factoring is applied when companies are paid according to the percentage of their accounts receivables.